Olenya airbase: Notable events

 The Tu-95V aircraft carrying the Tsar Bomba, the most powerful nuclear weapon ever detonated, took off from the airbase on 30 October 1961.

 After a training flight on 22 January 2019, a Tu-22M3 broke up upon making a hard landing in inclement weather at the airbase.
 Two of the four crew members died in the crash, and a third died on his way to the hospital.

 According to TASS, the first test launch of the Kh-47M2 Kinzhal ("dagger", a nuclear-capable air-launched ballistic missile) in the Arctic took place mid-November 2019 from the airbase.
 Reportedly, the launch was carried out by a MiG-31K, where the missile hit a ground target at Pemboy proving ground, reaching a speed of Mach 10.

 Russo-Ukrainian War

 In July 2024 Ukraine's Main Directorate of Intelligence claimed they attacked the base with a drone and hit a Tu-22M3 bomber.
 The attack is not confirmed by independent sources.

 On 1 June 2025, as part of Operation Spider's Web, a swarm of Ukrainian short-range drones attacked the airbase, causing multiple explosions and fire.
 First-person videos published on various social media platforms, showing drones attacking various Tupolev long-range bombers.
 A similar attack targeted the Belaya, Ivanovo Severny, and Dyagilevo air bases at the same time.

+The Tu-22M3 contingent at Olenya was reportedly reinforced in 2025 when bombers, likely from the Belaya air base in Siberia, were deployed to the region.
+Tu-95MS Bear bombers have reportedly also used Olenya in carrying out strikes in Ukraine.